 Mistake #4: Writing Vague Buddy Statements

-Here's the difference between a useless buddy statement and a powerful one:
+Here's the difference between a vague statement and one that gives VA concrete, firsthand details:

 - Weak: "He has knee problems from the military."